-Bruce Alexander, president of Security One solutions, talks to WTOP National Security correspondent J.J.
-Green on the difference and similarity between acts of terrorism and mass shootings such as the one in Thousand Oaks, California.
+Bruce Alexander, president of Security One Solutions, talks to WTOP National Security correspondent J.J.
+Green on why the New Zealand terror attack is troubling to security experts.

+What’s ISIS’s message now that it has lost all of the territory it once held in Syria and Iraq?
 On this week’s edition of The Hunt with WTOP national security correspondent J.J.
-Green, an international relations professor says the U.S. is relatively safe and needs to get out of Afghanistan.
+Green, an American University professor says the group is trying to modify its messaging.

 India has called on the United States to investigate Pakistan’s alleged use of American-made F-16 jets during an aerial engagement last month that brought the two nuclear armed neighbors to the brink of conflict.

 Satellite images suggest that North Korea could be preparing to launch a missile or space rocket in the near future, analysts said Friday, signaling a potential blow to US-North Korea relations.

 “We get to defend the hopes and dreams of 330 million Americans every single day.
 That is a huge reason to crawl out of bed every morning and come to work.”
 Defense Intelligence Agency Director Lt.
 Gen. Robert Ashley spoke with WTOP National Security Correspondent J.J.
 Green.